semukov/BlazoritIdentityTemplate/README.md

 dotnet ef database update
 ```

-If you want use docker for PostgreSQL and your app, then look into DevOps folder and run docker-compose.yml file:
+If you want to use docker for PostgreSQL and your app, then look into DevOps folder and run docker-compose.yml file:
 ```
 docker-compose up -d
 ```